cran-task-views/Distributions/Distributions.md

     mode estimation for various distributions.
 -   *Order statistics:* Distribution function of the jth order statistic can be obtained with base R functions.
-    `r pkg("ORDER2PARENT")` transforms distribution function
-    of order statistics to its parent distribution function.
 -   *Empirical characteristic function:* `r pkg("empichar")`
     evaluates the empirical characteristic function of univariate and multivariate samples.